oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>When I claim my Ocean tokens, do I need to restake them manually, or are they auto-compounded?</summary>
+<summary>When I claim my OCEAN, do I need to restake them manually, or are they auto-compounded?</summary>

 They are not auto-compounded.